Worrying about how you’ll stay on track over the festive season? Try these tips to enjoy the festive season and stay on track, too.

 4. Be real, not perfect

 Fun with family and friends is what life is all about.
 It’s okay to let your hair down once in a while – it’s all about balance.
-Remember, you can’t be perfect all the time.
+You can’t be perfect all the time!
 If 80% of your choices are healthy ones, that’s good enough.

 5. Have fun making healthy tweaks

-Whether you’re eating delicious seasonal veg or the occasional pudding, eat slowly and savour every mouthful.
-Food is a pleasure and eating it should not be rushed.
-It takes about 20 minutes for the stomach to signal to the brain that it’s full, so if you eat quickly, you will probably already be on to your second helping by the time you realise you didn’t actually want or need it.
+Whether you’re eating delicious seasonal veg or a festive dessert, eat slowly and savour every mouthful.
+It takes about 20 minutes for the stomach to signal to the brain that it’s full, so if you eat quickly, you may be on your second helping by the time you realise you didn’t actually want or need it.

 7. Start a new family Christmas tradition

 A brisk, hour-long walk on Boxing Day, or after your turkey lunch, could be just what everybody needs.
-Or how about starting a new Christmas Day tradition to get the whole family active?
-Whether you put on some Christmas songs and have a boogie or fire up the Wii, making time for movement will
+How about starting a new Christmas Day tradition to get the whole family active?
+Whether you put on some Christmas songs and have a boogie or fire up the Wii, there are plenty of opportunities to make time for movement!